stevedonovan/Microlight/readme.md

     > hex = matcher '^%x+$'

 Predicates are particularly useful for `ifind` and `ifilter`.
-It's now easy to filter out strings from a array that match `blank` or `hex`, for instance.
+It's now easy to filter out strings from an array that match `blank` or `hex`, for instance.

 It is not uncommon for Lua functions to return multiple useful values; sometimes the one you want is the second value - this is what `take2` does: